phac-nml/snvphyl-galaxy/docs/install/galaxy.md

 <tool_shed name="IRIDA" url="https://irida.corefacility.ca/galaxy-shed"/>
 ```

 Once this line is added, please restart Galaxy.
-If you navigate to **Admin**, and then from here nagivate to **Tool Sheds > Search and browse tool sheds**, you should see the IRIDA toolshed show up.
+If you navigate to **Admin**, and then from here nagivate to **Tools and Tool Shed > Search Tool Shed**, you should see the IRIDA toolshed show up.

 ![irida-toolshed][]